crewjam/blog/_posts/2015-04-08-pktinfo-device-change.md

 ---
 layout: post
-title: IP_PKTINFO and removing network devices
+title: IP_PKTINFO and removing network devices (Updated)
 description: If you use the IP_PKTINFO flag on your UDP listener, everything breaks when network devices change
-modified: 2015-04-08
+modified: 2015-07-21
 tags: []
 image:
   feature: DSC_0591.JPG